JessiHP/JessiHP/README.md

 ## 👋 Hi there!
 Welcome to my GitHub Portfolio

-I’m **Jessica**, a passionate data enthusiast with a background in biology, specialized in the pharmaceutical and environmental sectors.
+I’m **Jessica Herrera Perdomo**, a passionate data enthusiast with a background in biology, specialized in the pharmaceutical and environmental sectors.

 Currently transitioning into the world of data analytics, where I combine my scientific mindset with technical tools to bring clarity to complex data.